AI Portrait Translation — Conditional Diffusion Model Built from Scratch

 Injection Method Comparison

-Configuration Injection Method Data Pairing Conditioning Reach
+Configuration Injection Method Data Pairing Guidance

-Baseline Input Concatenation Unpaired Input layer only
+Baseline (Unpaired) Input Concatenation Unpaired None

 Classifier-Free Guidance (CFG)